|

 guardianship of male authority shall not be acquired by

-right unless transferred by herself with the authorization of her
+transferred by herself with the authorization of her guardian.

-bequest regarding his personal property or the guardianship of his estate so
+made bequest regarding his personal property or the guardianship of his estate

-no direct heir dies nearest male authority shall have the estate.
+has no direct heir dies nearest male authority shall have the

-authority over him and his personal property shall belong to familial authority
+person is insane authority over him and his personal property shall belong to

 7. A